 Education of Health Care Workers

-Continuous training and education of health care personnel is crucial.
+Continuous training and education of health care personnel is essential.
 This ensures they are aware of potential biological threats and how to manage them effectively.
 Training programmes should cover:

 - Identification of biological hazards.